paveltimofeev/screens.io/tasklist.md

 - LANDING PAGE (WP/Gatsby/Hugo/Jekyll/Shopify?)
 - **------------ MVP MILESTONE ------------**
 - Terms of Service, Privacy Policy and Beta Service Agreement (links and docs)
-- Backend: Scenarios Page Actions - Run anf Remove scenarios filtered by ids[]*viewports[]
-- [Bug] Scenario fails after rename.
+- [Bug] *use _id as label in config?* Scenario fails after rename.
 Because of changed ref path, as scenario label is a part of path.
-- [Bug] Job will not find a Scenario, after rename of scenario.
+- [Bug] *use _id as label in config?* Job will not find a Scenario, after rename of scenario.
 Need to update all jobs, or store scenario Id instead of scenario label.
-- [Bug] Clear text field - cleared field does not save changes on backend (Save Scenario / Hide Selectors field)
 - [Costs] ability to quickly block or limit user (to protect from overbudget)
 - Define Metrics to collect (feature requests & feedback button) [cost of each user, typical ways to work]
-- [Feature] Create couple of examples scenarios demonstrating key features (for every new user)
 - Check active operations with bad network / no network.
 - Use Master term instead of Reference?
 - **------------ CLOSED BETA MILESTONE ------------**